Tai Chi in October and November presented by the Taoist Tai Chi Society of Billings

 Every month we provide a range of classes and meetings, ranging from Montana Library 2 Go tutorials to crafting circles:

 BPL Knitting Circle

 The Knitting Circle meets every fourth Thursday of the month at 1 pm.
 Our Circle is informal and open to all fiber artists, not just knitters.
 We provide space, light, and good company with which to share ideas and inspiration.
-Our next meeting is on August 29th, in the second floor Large Conference Room.
+Our next meeting is on October 26th, in the second floor Large Conference Room.
 Bring your fiber project and join us!

 November is NaNoWriMo!